WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 | Small-flowered Cranesbill	496 |
 | Sugar beet	385 |

-The expected end result of this problem for each test query is a probability distribution of the classification.
+The expected end result of this task for each test query is a probability distribution of the classification.

-We took the pre-trained model resnet50 as our benchmark.
-I just Freeze layers except the fully connected layer and set Learning rate = 0.001 and training 20 epochs.
+We take the pre-trained model resnet50 as our benchmark.
+We will freeze layers except the fully connected layer and set Learning rate = 0.001 and training 20 epochs.

 ### Performance on val dataset：